-- a.
-Any kind of violence including (but not limited to) threatening behaviour, offences concerning the intention to harm or offences which resulted in at least actual bodily harm. - b.
-Sexual offences, including those listed in the Sexual Offences Act 2003 - c.
-The unlawful supply of controlled drugs or substances where the conviction concerns commercial drug dealing or trafficking (drug offences only involving possession are not relevant offences). - d.
-Offences involving firearms. - e.
-Offences involving arson. - f.
-Offences involving terrorism.

-g.
-If a student was convicted outside the United Kingdom for the type of offence listed above, this is also considered a relevant conviction.
+- (a) Any kind of violence including (but not limited to) threatening behaviour, offences concerning the intention to harm or offences which result in at least actual bodily harm. - (b) Sexual offences, including those listed in the Sexual Offences Act 2003. - (c) The unlawful supply of controlled drugs or substances where the conviction concerns commercial drug dealing or trafficking (drug offences only involving possession are not relevant offences). - (d) Offences involving firearms. - (e) Offences involving arson. - (f) Offences involving terrorism. - (g) If a student was convicted outside the United Kingdom for the type of offence listed above, this is also considered a relevant conviction.